What is equity release?

 - Home reversion scheme - buys all or part of your home, for a cash payment, while you continue to live there rent-free.

-For both types, you can protect some of the value of your home as inheritance for your family if you want to.
+For both types, you can protect some of the value of your home as inheritance for your family.
 This is known as ring-fencing.

 There are usually eligibility criteria and conditions to meet before you can take out an equity release product.